 ![]() |

-This suite of sample programs describes how to read a column oriented file of fixed length records and fixed length fields and create a comma-delimited file (filename.CSV, Comma-Separated-Value) of variable length fields with the leading and trailing spaces removed from each of the fields.
+Convert a file with a record structure that uses a row and column format to an ASCII encoded file with a record structure that uses a Comma Separated Value or CSV format.
+This test case includes documentation, job scripts and sample programs that describes and demonstrates how to read a column oriented file of fixed length records and fixed length fields and create a comma-delimited file (filename.CSV, Comma-Separated-Value) of variable length fields with the leading and trailing spaces removed from each of the fields.
 If a field (or data string) contains a delimiter character then enclose the field in double quotes.
 The program may be adjusted to create a delimited file using a tab, semicolon or other character as the delimiter.

 This example illustrates the following functions.